 Stool sample test.
-This test checks for any abnormal bacteria in your digestive tract that may cause
+Some stool tests check for any abnormal bacteria in your digestive tract that may

-diarrhea and other problems.
-To do this, a small stool sample is taken and sent to
+cause diarrhea and other problems.
+To do this, a small stool sample is taken and sent

-a lab.
-In 2 or 3 days, the test will show if there is any abnormal bacteria, bleeding,
+to a lab.
+In 2 or 3 days, the test will show if there's any abnormal bacteria, bleeding,

 Upper endoscopy.
-This is also called esophagogastroduodenoscopy (EGD).
+This is also called EGD(esophagogastroduodenoscopy).
 This test looks at the inside

 or lining of your food pipe (esophagus), stomach, and the top part of your small intestine